Nueva Ecija's 2nd congressional district

 Nueva Ecija's 2nd congressional district is one of the four congressional districts of the Philippines in the province of Nueva Ecija.
 It has been represented in the House of Representatives of the Philippines since 1928.
 The district consists of the northern cities of Muñoz and San Jose, as well as the municipalities of Carranglan, Llanera, Lupao, Pantabangan, Rizal, and Talugtug, which border Nueva Vizcaya and Pangasinan.
-It is currently represented in the 20th Congress by Kokoy Salvador of the Partido Federal ng Pilipinas (PFP).
+It is currently represented in the 20th Congress by Kokoy Salvador of the Partido Federal ng Pilipinas and Unang Sigaw.